holmstead/pands-weekly-tasks/README.md

    this program reads in a positive integer and performs the collatz conjecture.

+5. `weekdays.py`

+   this program reads idetermines the day of the week and responds appropriately.

+6. `squareroot.py`

+   this program reads in a positive float and give the approximate square root.

 > [!NOTE]
 > README file is styled following guides:
 - https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax